 One of the problems many dog owners have is to figure out how to get a dog to stop barking.
-You shouldn’t expect your dog not to ever bark.
-It is his job by nature to alert you when strangers are around to help keep you safe you know!

-But sometimes, your dog may bark too much, and it turns out to be a problem or an annoyance.
+But sometimes, your dog may bark too much and it turns out to be a problem or an annoyance.

 Common Reasons Dog’s Bark

 Your dog barks beyond what would be considered normal for a couple of reasons.

 Your dog considers your home, your yard, and you his territory.